 It's hard to top—literally—a Top of the World Tour.
-A day or overnight trip to Barrow offers you the chance to go above the Arctic Circle and see Native life up close.
+A day or overnight trip to Utqiagvik offers you the chance to go above the Arctic Circle and see Native life up close.
 If you come in summer, you'll also get the ultimate Midnight Sun experience—the sun doesn't set from May 10 until August 2.

 Flying out of Anchorage or Fairbanks, and often including a stay at the Top of the World Hotel, the tours gives you the chance to explore a whole way of life here: Native culture and whaling are discussed in detail.
 You'll go along the bowhead whale migration route—a huge part of modern day Inupiat culture.
 You'll also see the Global Atmosphere Watch monitoring station, and traditional burial grounds.